isomerpages/seab-corp/_issue-1-2025-seablink/SEAB's Journey with eExaminations: Updates for 2024.md

 students taking Basic Chinese Language needed more practices to enhance their accuracy in typing Chinese characters using Hanyu Pinyin.</p>
 <p>On the day of the examination, several officers from the Assessment Planning
-and Development Division visited schools to observe <s>t</s>the first e-Examination for BMTL candidates first hand.&nbsp; Candidates generally navigated the eExam system interface with ease, requiring no assistance from invigilators.</p>
+and Development Division visited schools to observe the first e-Examination for BMTL candidates firsthand.&nbsp; Candidates generally navigated the eExam system interface with ease, requiring no assistance from invigilators.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="eexam" src="/images/SEABlink/eexam_2.png">